-b. back side coating

-6. Backer plates: Provide metal backing plates at panel edges, terminations, openings, splices, and where recommended by manufacturer, consisting of Zinc or galvanized steel sheet goods formed in configuration and thickness recommended by manufacturer.
+6. Backer plates: Provide metal backing plates at panel edges, terminations, openings, splices, and where recommended by manufacturer, sheet goods formed in configuration and thickness recommended by manufacturer from the same material finish as wall panels.

-7. Cleats: Continuous G90 galvanized cleats, formed in configuration, and thickness as recommended by the manufacturer, minimum 0.0239med in con
+7. Cleats: clips, formed in configuration, and thickness as recommended by the manufacturer, minimum 20 Gauge

 B. Exposed Fasteners: